-Skill-based routing is a feature that directs incoming and outgoing calls - including both manual and autodialed - to the most competent operators best suited to meet each customer's needs.
+Skill-based routing is a feature that directs incoming and outgoing calls, including both manual and autodialed, to the most competent operators best suited to meet each customer's needs.

 Check this step-by-step guide to learn how to seamlessly match customers with the most qualified operators based on assigned skills, resulting in faster, smarter support and optimizing call handling quality and productivity.